ethereum/devp2p/caps/eth.md

 given block hashes.
 The number of BALs that can be requested in a single message may be subject to implementation-defined limits.

-BALs are only available for blocks after [EIP-7928] activation and within the weak subjectivity period (~3533 epochs).
+BALs are only available for blocks after [EIP-7928] activation and within the retention period defined therein.
 Requests for unavailable BALs return empty entries.

 ### BlockAccessLists (0x13)